- 0.1 Conduction Abnormalities

 - No p waves

-- Occasional P waves, not related to QRS
+- There may be occasional P waves, not related to QRS

-- QRS is preceded by a big spike – which is the pacemaker stimulus.
+- QRS is preceded by a spike – which is the pacemaker stimulus.

 - QRS complexes are broad – because pacemakers usually stimulate the right ventricle – and thus the depolarisation is ventricular in origin.